-The normal period of registration is four years
+The normal period of registration is four years (five years for year in industry)

-The maximum period of registration is six years
+The maximum period of registration is six years (seven years for year in industry)

 5. Typical entry requirements:

 A-level: AAB including at least two from: Biology, Chemistry, Computer Science, Environmental Science, Geography, Geology, Maths or Physics.